KSSE: Spanish formats and Súper Estrella era

 On December 13, 1999, the trimulcast stations flipped to Spanish adult contemporary as "Viva 107.1".
 On December 24, 2002, following owner Big City Radio's Chapter 11 bankruptcy filing, Entravision Communications purchased KLYY, KSYY, and KVYY for $137 million in cash and stock.
 Viva 107.1 remained on air for a short time following the sale.

 In 2003, the 107.1 FM trimulcast adopted a hybrid rock en español/Spanish adult contemporary format branded "Súper Estrella".
 The first rock en español song played was "Cordillera" by Los Enanitos Verdes and the first Spanish AC song was "Amiga Mia" by Alejandro Sanz.
 Súper Estrella was known to be one of the first and only radio stations to play Spanish Rock and Pop in a highly saturated Spanish Los Angeles radio market, which consisted only of Regional Mexican.
 The format originally launched in 1997 on KVAR (97.5 FM) in Riverside, then expanded to KACD-FM (103.1 FM) in 2000.
 Accompanying the flip was a set of new call signs to match: KSSE, KSSD, and KSSC—the first one of these moving from the Riverside station.
 On July 13, 2007, KSSE started adding three to four English-language songs per hour.
 The first song in English was "Move Ya Body" by Nina Sky at 9:04 p.m.
 On April 22, 2012 at 12:05 a.m., Súper Estrella discontinued English songs after playing "Hot Girls" by Dony and Elena Gheorghe and its bilingual version, "La La La (Hot Girls)" by Da Zoo.

 On January 5, 2015, the KSSE/KSSD/KSSC trio was among the first Entravision-owned stations to launch El Show de Piolín, a nationally syndicated program hosted veteran radio personality Eddie "Piolín" Sotelo.

 On December 1, 2016, after Entravision's other Súper Estrella stations had slowly disappeared across the United States, all air staff was let go and KSSE's trimulcast began stunting.
 The last song played on Súper Estrella was "Persiana Americana" by Soda Stereo.
 On December 5 at 12:02 a.m., the station flipped to Spanish variety oldies under the name "La Suavecita".
 Súper Estrella became an online-only service with four distinct streams.

 José

 On January 7, 2019, Entravision broke the 107.1 FM trimulcast briefly.
 KSSE and KSSD dropped La Suavecita and began simulcasting KLYY (97.5 FM) and its Spanish adult hits format; However, on December 31, 2019, KSSC in Ventura County dropped La Suavecita in favor of José, reforming the original trimulcast.
-This new trimulcast is branded as "José 97.5 y 107.1", and is made up of KSSE (Arcadia), KSSC (Ventura), KSSD (Fallbrook) and KLYY (Riverside).
+This new trimulcast is branded as "José 97.5 y 107.1", and is made up of KSSE (Arcadia), KSSD (Fallbrook) and KLYY (Riverside).